 It is wonderful to be back here at Science Sparks to share some Sciency bits and pieces.
 Normally I blog over at Red Ted Art where I love to get crafty and Life At The Zoo which is all about stories from our family life (and lots of cake).
 So it is great to have a little science-y outlet too!
-Today we are looking at why we get dizzy.
+Today we are going to find out why we get dizzy!

 Well.. next time you go to the park.
 Go and have a go at the round about and see what happens.
 You can even take a tennis ball with you and do some experiments.

 There are two parts – one about the feeling you get of being “pushed out” (which is why you hold on so tightly) and the second is about why you feel dizzy!

 There are lots of “forces” in the world that make us do things.
 There is gravity, which is what makes things fall down.
 There is a reactive force when someone pushes us.
 And then there is something called a “centrifugal force”.
 When something is rotating around itself or an a central axis, a force is create which pushes things in an outward motion.
 This “force” is created by the fact that the round about is constantly changing direction.